openclimatefix/metoffice_ec2/README.md

 ### Create bucket for storing NWPs

-Create a bucket called `metoffice-nwp`.
+Create a bucket for storing subsetted NWPs.
+Set the DEST_BUCKET constant in `scripts/ec2.py`

 ## Configure AWS Simple Queue Service (SQS)

 When the Met Office uploads new NWPs to S3, they also send a message to an AWS Simple Notification Service topic.
-It is possible to trigger lambda functions directly from SNS notifications.
-However, this results in the lambda function sometimes triggering too soon.
-This often means the lambda function will take a long time (300 seconds) to download the NetCDF file from S3; and sometimes means the lambda function cannot find the NetCDF file at all.
+These notifications must be received as soon as they're produced.
+But our EC2 job isn't kept running 24/7.
+Our EC2 job is triggered once an hour.
+So we need a way to capture the SNS notifications when our EC2 job is offline.

-A solution is to set up a Simple Queue Service, and the the SQS to delay messages a little, to ensure that the NetCDF files are ready and waiting on S3 by the time our lambda function triggers.
+A solution is to set up an AWS Simple Queue Service.
 Set up SQS as per the [Met Office's instructions](https://github.com/MetOffice/aws-earth-examples/blob/master/examples/2.%20Subscribing%20to%20data.ipynb).

-Additionally, set these config options on the queue:

-* Delivery Delay = 15 minutes (to allow time for each NetCDF file to replicate across S3)
+Then set the `SQS_URL` in `scripts/ec2.py`

 ## Configure EC2 instance

 ### Configure EC2 instance to trigger every hour

+# Software development

+This code follows the [Google Python Style Guide](http://google.github.io/styleguide/pyguide.html).

+The included `environment.yml` file includes just the packages required to run the script and unit tests.

+To do development, please run this command within the `metoffice_ec2` conda environment:

+`conda install flake8 jedi mypy`

+Run static type checking with `mypy --ignore-missing-imports --follow-imports=silent *.py` in the `metoffice_ec2/` directory.

+Check coding style with `flake8`

+`jedi` is for auto-completion (and other things) in IDEs.